farhan-hasan/enigma/README.md

 2. Flutter for cross-platform application
 3. Firebase for Backend
 4. Agora SDK for Real-Time-Communication
-5. FastAPI for Backend Services
+5. Python and FastAPI for Backend Services

 ## Highlights
 - Codebase follows **MVVM** and **Clean Architecture**